I over exaggerate, it’s all good, but believe me, it can be a lonely old place.

 Lonely, with all those listeners, the coveted loyal audience, surely not?
 Read on.

 I decided to launch the Industry Angel business podcast in late 2015, after ‘writing my list’ during the Christmas break.
-I had been influenced by a few shows, all with a lone host interviewing a guest.
+Due to the fact I had been influenced by a few shows, all with a lone host interviewing a guest.
 I enjoyed that dynamic, I’m not a fan of multiple hosts, clambering to speak over each other with witty banter.
-I much prefer lessening the risk of not being the most entertaining speaker!
+Personally, I much prefer lessening the risk of not being the most entertaining speaker!

 I meticulously planned my podcast launch, always working back from the Shangri-La of ‘New and Noteworthy’.
 I won’t delve into those plans today Kemosabe, I’m sure you’ve read many a strategy and no doubt a better game plan than mine (but hey, I did reach N & N).

 Planning a launch is an exciting phase, albeit met with huge apprehension.
 What if I crash and burn?
-What if I don’t receive any downloads?
-What if people think I’m weird? etc. Unlike Tonto, you just need to take off the mask and embrace the world!
+Or what if I don’t receive any downloads?
+And what if people think I’m weird? etc. Unlike Tonto, you just need to take off the mask and embrace the world!

 The steps to launch were all completed by myself, the research, the strategy, the interviews, the execution, everything.
 I often hear of aspects of this being passed to a Virtual Assistant, but I couldn’t see how a VA could have an input at this stage.
 It wasn’t the cost of a VA that was putting me off.
 I had been approached by a very reasonably priced and experienced service in the Philippines.